arunasurya/academy/bisqp2p.md

 ## Introduction
 The Bisq P2P network consists of nodes running the Bisq software.
 Some of them may be full nodes running the Bitcoin Core software while most are not.
-In that case, they will be connected to the Bitcoin network once they start running the Bisq app.
+The latter are connected to the Bitcoin network once they start running the Bisq app.

 ## Bisq app
-- in order to join the network, you need to [download the Bisq app](https://bisq.network/downloads/).
+In order to join the network, you need to [download the Bisq app](https://bisq.network/downloads/).
+- Bisq is an open-source software that enables you to trade bitcoin for fiat currencies and cryptocurrencies.
+- it contains in-built Bitcoin and Bisq wallets as well as pricing data for bitcoin and other currencies.
+- it allows you to participate in Bisq DAO (make proposals, vote, etc).
 - you can learn more about the app on [the Bisq website](https://docs.bisq.network/getting-started.html)

 ## Seed nodes